 Fresh Takes?
-Bureaucratic, one-size-per-age control on reading in schools seems equally arbitrary.
-Parents know their children's specific needs.
-They make daily, informed choices about health, diet, lifestyle and religion.
+Bureaucratic, one-size-per-age control on reading in schools seems arbitrary.
+Parents know and manage their children's specific needs for health, education and wellness.
+The best school choice may be in homes.

 Dream Team?
 Parental engagement is building.
 The Teachers Union is upset.
 Average grade school students should read stories at 125 words per minute.
-For average students in junior and high school the rate should be 200-250 words per minute.
+These junior and high school rates should range from 200-250 words.